18F/health-tracking-course/collections/_rubric/id-high-3a.md

 | Movie (DVD) | 4.7GB | 4.7 |
 | Project Gutenberg (60,000 books) | 80 GB | 80 |

 None of these things are *huge*.
-An 80GB dataset (Project Gutenberg) is big, but for context, a 128GB microSD storage card (one of those little things you put in cameras and phones) costs $20, so... in terms of "cost of storage," 80GB is not an "expensive" amount of data.
+And, we might want to put some costs on this, for context.
+If I want to buy a USB stick today, $15 will get me a stick that holds 128GB.
+That means I can put all of Project Gutenberg (at 80GB) onto a single USB stick, and have room left over for...
+40GB of podcasts, or roughly 500 *hours* of spoken word content.
+So... in terms of "cost of storage," 80GB is not an "expensive" amount of data.

+If I were to use a cloud-based service for storing 80GB, it would cost me $4.80/year (in 2020).
+So, three years of storage in the cloud would cost the same amount as buying a USB stick.
+If I wanted to store a petabyte of data in the cloud, it would cost me $60,000/year, or I could do it with 7800 USB sticks costing roughly $117,000.
+(No... no one keeps a petabyte of data on USB sticks.
+They do, however, contract for storage on that scale in the cloud.
+Think, for example, about NASA and satellite imagery, or the NOAA and weather data.)

 ### Things, In Context